sirsjg/ng2-img-tools/README.md

 Method to resize files if necessary down to a certain maximal width or maximal height in px.
 If you want only one limit just set the other max to a very high value: for example `resize([myfile1,myfile2],2000,10000).subscribe([...]`

 ### Crop image
-#### `crop(files: File[], toWidth: number, toHeight: number, startX: number = 0, startY: number = 0): Observable<any>`
+#### `crop(files: File[], toWidth: number, toHeight: number, startX: number = 0, startY: number = 0, fillColor?: string): Observable<any>`
 Crops the given files down to the given width and height. startX and startY tell where the cropping should start as coordinates.
+You can set a custom background color using `fillColor` for any remaining canvas after image cropping.

 ### Resize exact (e.g. useful to create thumbnails)
 #### `public resizeExactCrop(files: File[], toWidth: number, toHeight: number): Observable<any>`